-periods were characterized by major fluctuations in world commodity markets.
-To the extent that prices of imported oil and other imported commodities enter the CPI but not the deflator, our earlier discussion suggests that we should expect to see a wedge between inflation in the CPI and in the deflator.
-Moreover, it is well known that especially price-sensitive items such as food (whether imported or not) have comparatively higher weights in the CPI than in the deflator, adding to the discrepancy.
-Similarly, the 1986 and 1990/91 episodes are characterized by a differential response of CPI and deflator inflation rates.
+oil and other imported commodities enter the CPI but not the deflator, our earlier discussion suggests that we should expect to see a wedge between inflation in the CPI and in the deflator.
+Moreover, it is well known that especially price-sensitive items such as food (whether imported or not) have higher weights in the CPI than in the deflator, adding to the discrepancy.
+Similarly, the 1986 and 1990-1991 episodes are characterized by a differential response of CPI and deflator inflation rates.
 The same differential response occurs after 1997, as oil prices first plummet and then experience a dramatic reversal in 1999 and 2000.

 Our second observation is that during the 1970s increases in CPI inflation rates tended to precede increases in the inflation rate of the deflator.
 Although CPI inflation reached double-digit rates in early 1974, the bulk of the inflation in the deflator only occurred from mid-1974 to 1975.
-Similarly, although CPI inflation rates rose sharply in 1979/80, the bulk of the increase in the inflation in the deflator occurred only in mid-1980-1981.20 One possible explanation for this difference in timing is that value added fell for the reasons described by Hamilton (1988), and monetary policy did not contract enough to prevent an increase in the price level.
+Similarly, although CPI inflation rates rose sharply in 1979-1980, the bulk of the increase in the inflation in the deflator occurred only in mid-

+1980-1981.20 One possible explanation for this difference in timing is that value added fell for the reasons described by Hamilton (1988), and monetary policy did not contract enough to prevent an increase in the price level.
 An alternative explanation is that the delayed inflation was caused by the earlier monetary expansion.
-The latter explanation seems more plausible, given that of the five oil episodes in our sample period only the 1973-74 and 1979-80 episode are associated with large changes in the deflator inflation rate, but not any of the other major oil price changes.
+The latter explanation seems more plausible, given that of the five oil episodes in our sample period only the 1973-1974 and 1979-1980 episodes are associated with large changes in the deflator inflation rate-but none of the other major oil price changes.

 Of particular interest is the 1986 fall in the oil price following the collapse of OPEC.
-The fact that the sharp deflation in the CPI in 1986 was accompanied by only a minor reduction in deflator inflation, casts doubt on the view that oil was responsible for deflator inflation in earlier periods.
-Similarly, during 1990-91 deflator inflation changed little by historical standards.
-Further evidence against the oil supply shock view of stagflation is provided by the events of 1997-2000.
-During this
+The fact that the sharp deflation in the CPI in 1986 was accompanied by only a minor reduction in deflator inflation casts doubt on the view that oil was responsible for deflator inflation in earlier periods.
+Similarly, during 1990-1991 deflator inflation changed little by historical standards.
+Further evidence against the oil-supply-shock view of stagflation is provided by the events of 1997-2000.
+During this period oil prices first fell sharply to an all-time low and then rose sharply to heights not seen since 1979-1980.
+As expected, these oil prices swings are reflected in considerable swings in CPI inflation rates in Figure 8, but they have little, if any, effect on deflator inflation.